 As the workplace continues to evolve, technological innovation is never more than a half-step behind.
 With such a rapid pace of change in today's modern business environment, there is no shortage of new business challenges, either.

-The 2023 State of Hybrid Work Report found that 66% of workers are in the office full-time, with 26% working hybrid and 7% working remotely.
-This is significantly different from the previous year but also signals that no matter how you slice it, workers are collaborating both in-person and virtually.
+The 2024 State of Hybrid Work Report found that 62% of workers are in the office full-time, with 27% working hybrid and 11% working remotely.
+This represents a slight increase in remote and hybrid work from the previous year; no matter how you slice it, workers are collaborating both in-person and virtually.

 What’s the best way for a hybrid team to conduct business operations when it is required to facilitate a meeting with multiple offices and remote employees?
 Enter: video conferencing.
-But as beneficial as video conferencing is, it can come with some challenges.
+However, as beneficial as video conferencing is, it can come with some challenges.

 Product developer Dan is unveiling his team's latest product release to managers across multiple office locations, but his entire audience is not able to attend the live demo.
 Rather than presenting grainy footage of the shiny new product, Dan's teammates are equipped with a 720-pixel resolution video conferencing camera.